The latest updates and information on what’s happening in and

-Despite all the bad news, Philippines remains resilient in fine-tuning and recalibrating the economy for faster recovery from the pandemic through unified efforts between the Philippine government and the IT and Business Process Association of the Philippines (IBPAP).
+Despite all the bad news, Philippines remains resilient in fine-tuning and is on track for faster economic recovery from the pandemic through unified efforts between the Philippine government and the IT and Business Process Association of the Philippines (IBPAP).

 See Philippines’ current and next steps: